dsun7c4/ntpserver/README.md

     The 3D model source for the kicad components.
   * ponoko

-    File sent to [ponoko](https://www.ponoko.com/) to make the OXCO cover and experimental parts for the case.
+    File sent to [ponoko](https://www.ponoko.com/) to make the OXCO cover, air duct for the fan, red acrylic filter for the display, and experimental parts for the case.
 * kicad
   * 2x7seg

     2 Digit 7-segment display board.
 Designed to be strung together to any length.
   * clock

-    Tme mainboard for the clock.
+    The mainboard for the clock.
   * lib

     kicad schematic library components.